Psirus/dotfiles/README.md

     git clone https://github.com/Psirus/dotfiles.git ~/.dotfiles
     cd .dotfiles && ./link.sh

-The `link.sh` script will link the dotifles into your home directory.
+The `init.sh` script will link the dotifles into your home directory, and try to setup vundle for vim.

 Features:
 ---------